Product images are provided for reference and may not represent the exact model, configuration, or included components.

 Waterflow alarm switch for small-diameter fire suppression piping

-• Dry contact closure output integrates with any NFPA 13 fire alarm control panel
+• Dry contact output integrates directly with any fire alarm panel—no proprietary interface needed.

 The item has been added